The Abraham Horwitz Award for Excellence in Leadership in Inter-American Public Health

 The Abraham Horwitz Award was created to honor the lifetime accomplishments of Dr. Abraham Horwitz, former Pan American Health Organization director and later Pan American Health and Education Foundation president.
 Like Dr. Horwitz, past winners have selflessly served the public's health, championed change, and managed risks, all for the enhancement of health beyond their own borders.
 They have lead by example and participate willingly in hands-on public health work, be it examining and treating patients, assessing the environmental health status of a community, analyzing health statistics and studying the distribution of diseases across the region, or controlling the vectors of tropical diseases.

-Watch an interview with Dr. Julio Frenk, the 2013 Horwitz award winner (in Spanish):
+Watch an interview with Dr. Javier Torres-Goitía Torres the 2014 Horwitz and Arouca Award winner (in Spanish):

 The award is one of six in the PAHO/PAHEF Awards for Excellence in Inter-American Public Health Program, which was established in 1975.